 Education and training

-To become a fixed plant mechanic, you usually need to undertake an apprenticeship.
-The plant mechanic apprenticeship usually takes 42 to 48 months to complete, and is available as a school-based apprenticeship.
+To become a plant mechanic, you usually need to undertake an apprenticeship in engineering tradesperson mechanical (plant mechanic).
+The apprenticeship usually takes 42 to 48 months to complete, and is available as a school-based apprenticeship.

 Apprenticeships and traineeships